What is a Patella Dislocation?

-The initial treatment would involve relocating the patella, which should only be done by a health professional if it did not occur spontaneously.
+The initial treatment would involve relocating the patella, which a health professional should only do if it did not occur spontaneously.

 Most patients with patella dislocation start to feel better within a few hours of the relocation.
 However, your rehabilitation will take at least 8 to 12 weeks to rehabilitate and decrease your chance of recurrent dislocation successfully.